srcole/srcole.github.io/_posts/2020-10-04-sf-ballot-resources.markdown

 I got my mail-in ballot today and remembered how it’s really difficult and time-consuming to have an informed opinion on everything that we vote for (other than Presidential candidate).
 So I spent time finding some resources on each election and proposition and wanted to share the resources so that others can inform their votes more easily!

-Below I provide some resources (and note my preferences) for each of the elections:
+Below I provide some resources (and bold my preferences) for each of the elections:

 ### United States Representative, District 12
 - **Shahid Buttar**; Nancy Pelosi